OpenTreeOfLife/otindex/README.md

 $ python setup.py develop
 $ initialize_otindex_db development.ini
 ```

 where `initialize_otindex_db` is in the `bin` directory of your virtualenv.
 This last step creates the database tables defined in `models.py`.
-It drops any
+It clears
-existing tables and re-creates them.
+any existing tables.

 **Load data into the database**
 The `otindex/scripts` directory contains scripts for loading data into the